Emerica/renogy-rover-gpt/README.md

+# DONT USE THIS - IT'S JUST AN EXPERIMENT TO SEE IF GPT CAN BUILD INTEGRATIONS

 # Renogy Rover Solar Charge Controller Component for Home Assistant

 This is a custom component for [Home Assistant](https://www.home-assistant.io/) that integrates with the Renogy Rover solar charge controller using the Renogy Bluetooth Module BT-1.